numerai/example-scripts/README.md

   - "data_type": string label "train"

-  - "feature\_...": floating-point numbers, obfuscated features for each stock ID
+  - "feature\_...": integer or floating-point numbers, obfuscated features for each stock ID

-  - "target": floating-point numbers, the relative performance of that stock during that era
+  - "target\_": floating-point numbers, various measures of returns for each stock ID

-- Notes: Check out the analysis_and_tips notebook for a detailed walkthrough of this dataset
+- Notes: Check out the analysis_and_tips notebook for a detailed walkthrough of this dataset.

 ### numerai_validation_data